kurtosis-tech/kurtosis/docs/docs/reference/starlark-instructions.md

     # OPTIONAL (Defaults to [0])
     acceptable_codes = [0, 0], # Here both 0 and 1 are valid codes that we want to accept and not fail the instruction

-    # If False, instruction will never fail based on code.
-You can chain this call with assert to check codes after request is done.
+    # If False, instruction will never fail based on code (acceptable_codes will be ignored).
+    # You can chain this call with assert to check codes after request is done.
     # OPTIONAL (Defaults to False)
     skip_code_check = False,